 When the Legislative Assembly created Gilliam County, Alkali (now Arlington) was selected as the temporary county seat.
 The question of a permanent county seat was placed on general election ballots in 1886, 1888, and again in 1890 when Condon was finally chosen.
 Condon, which was incorporated in 1893, was originally known as Summit Springs.
 In 1884 the community took the name of a young lawyer from Alkali, Harvey C. Condon, nephew of the state geologist and university professor Thomas Condon.

 Once the question of the location of the county seat was settled, voters in Gilliam County proved reluctant to provide a courthouse in Condon.
 After the county seat moved to Condon in 1890, county government operated out of a two-room house until 1903 when the county court appropriated money to construct a courthouse.
-This structure was destroyed by a fire in 1954 that caused heavy losses to the contents of the building, including a large number of county records.
+This structure was destroyed by a fire in 1954 that caused heavy losses to the contents of the building, including many county records.
 The next year, the county replaced the burned structure with the present courthouse built on the same site.

 The county's population dropped sharply from a high of 3,960 residents in 1920 to 1,717 in 1990.
 After a significant increase in the 1990s, the 2013 population of 1,945 represented a 4% increase from 2010.